Anushree Das

-Anushree Das is a Bengali film and television actress.
-She started her career acting in films and later switched to Bengali TV soap opera.
+Anushree Das is an Indian actress of Bengali cinema and television.
+Her first acting assignment was Shosti Theke Shosti a jatra that starred Supriya Devi in the lead.
+She made her silver screen-debut in Bhabesh Kundu's Bengali film Bourani (1991).

 Career

 She started playing lead actress roles in the films Bourani directed by Bhabesh Kundu in 1991 and as the lead character Rupban in Rupban Kanya in 1992.
 She is highly acclaimed for her work in Bhai Amar Bhai (1996) and Praner Cheye Priyo (1998).
 Then she started her career as a television actress with Zee Bangla's Khela and is mostly seen in serials of Magic Moments Motion Pictures.